Ashgill

 Ashgill is a village in South Lanarkshire, Scotland near Larkhall.
 It is part of the Dalserf parish.
 The village church dates back to 1889.

 It is twinned with Saint-Cirq-Lapopie in France.

-The village has a shop, a chip shop and a hairdressers.
+The village has a shop, a chip shop and a hairdresser.
 The village had a small William Low supermarket until 1996.

-Urban legend states a property in the villages Clyde view area contains the remains of a wicked witch ‘’old Liz Troll-land’’ of whom is said to troll the boundary of her land to this day.
+Urban legend states a property in the village's Clyde view area contains the remains of a wicked witch ‘’old Liz Troll-land’’ of whom is said to troll the boundary of her land to this day.